 Arrowmont provides Residents a creative supportive community environment of 160 rotating visiting workshop artists/instructors and hundreds of students during their residency.
 Residents are encouraged to interact with and observe workshop artists by sitting in on lectures and demonstrations.

-During the workshop season, Residents are encouraged to participate in evening programming.
-Each week, they have the option of presenting images of their work alongside visiting instructors to the school community.
+During the workshop season, Residents participate in evening programming.
+Each week, they have dedicated time to present a short artist talk with images of their work alongside visiting instructors to the school community.
 Residents also have the option of hosting weekly Open Studios for dialogue, networking and sales opportunities with students and instructors.

 Residents have access for personal research to over 10,000 art and craft related books and periodicals in the Marian G. Heard Resource Center located on campus.

-Residents are paid a modest monthly stipend in exchange for a minimum of 10 hours per week of work done for Arrowmont in a variety of career development areas including studios, gallery installations, community partnerships, assisting workshop instructors, book and supply store, public relations, marketing, etc.
+Residents are paid a modest monthly stipend in exchange for a minimum of 10 hours per week of work done for Arrowmont in a variety of career development areas including gallery installations, events, community partnerships, studios, public relations, marketing, etc.

 Accommodations & Meals